-Each member organization is entitled to appoint one individual to the Board of Directors.
+Each member organization is required to appoint one individual to the Board of Directors.
 Individuals who are appointed by member organizations to be their representative on the BAYS Board shall be called “Member Directors” hereinafter.
 Terms begin upon official notification to BAYS and continue until the Member Director resigns, can no longer serve, or is removed by either the member organization or the BAYS Board.
-If the Member Director resigns, can no longer serve, or is removed by the member organization or the BAYS Board, the member organization may appoint another individual to represent it on the Board of Directors, effective upon appointment.
+If the Member Director resigns, can no longer serve, or is removed by the member organization or the BAYS Board, the member organization shall appoint another individual to represent it on the Board of Directors, effective upon appointment.
 Appointment or removal is officially made by the President of the member organization, or its highest-ranking elected official, notifying the BAYS President and BAYS Secretary of the appointment or removal of its Member Director.

 The President shall appoint as Directors a Referee Director(s), an Ejection Director and a Waivers Chair.
 At any time, the President may appoint additional Appointed Directors.